Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Voyages:

-For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and Hague's Voyage Record above.
+For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and A. Hague's Voyage Record above.

 When the U-boats started to move further and further west in the Atlantic, posing a serious threat to ships that had belonged to dispersed convoys and were left to sail on alone, the Allies established escort bases in Iceland and St. John's, New Foundland early on in 1941.
-From Apr.-1941 the Iceland escorts were responsible for convoys between 18W and 35W.
-From May that year the Canadian Navy was responsible for escorting ships from 35W to the convoy terminals in Sydney, C.B. and Halifax.
+From Apr.-1941, the Iceland escorts were responsible for convoys between 18W and 35W.
+From May that year, the Canadian Navy was responsible for escorting ships from 35W to the convoy terminals in Sydney, C.B. and Halifax.
 Better air protection was also provided after British aircraft were stationed in Iceland in April.
 Also, the Norwegian 330th Squadron was stationed there.

-At the end of July-1941 Akershus was fitted out as a salvage vessel by the Admiralty and stationed in Iceland.
-Early the following month she made a voyage from Methil Roads to Loch Ewe with Convoy EC 54, having departed Methil Roads on Aug.
+At the end of July-1941 (again, see also Page 2), Akershus was fitted out as a salvage vessel by the Admiralty and stationed in Iceland.
+Early the following month, she made a voyage from Methil Roads to Loch Ewe with Convoy EC 54, having departed Methil Roads on Aug.
 4, arriving Loch Ewe on the 6th.
 (This convoy, which is also available via link in the table above, had originated at Southend on Aug.
 2 and arrived Clyde on the 8th.
 The Norwegian Cetus, Colombia, Libra, Rym, Sneland I and Torfinn Jarl also took part).
 She subsequently joined the westbound North Atlantic Convoy ON 5, in order to sail to Iceland.
 She arrived Reykjavik Aug.
 13, having left Loch Ewe on Aug.
 8. Convoy ON 5 was dispersed in 53 29N 37 35W on Aug.
 14, and included several Norwegian ships; follow the link for more details.

 As will be seen when going back to Page 2, there's now a big gap in her voyage information; it looks like she remained in Iceland until 1944.